Self-harm: Pathophysiology

 As a coping mechanism, self-harm can become psychologically addictive because, to the self-harmer, it works; it enables them to deal with intense stress in the current moment.
 The patterns sometimes created by it, such as specific time intervals between acts of self-harm, can also create a behavioral pattern that can result in a wanting or craving to fulfill thoughts of self-harm.

 Autonomic nervous system

 Emotional pain activates the same regions of the brain as physical pain, so emotional stress can be a significantly intolerable state for some people.
 Some of this is environmental and some of this is due to physiological differences in responding.
 The autonomic nervous system is composed of two components: the sympathetic nervous system controls arousal and physical activation (e.g., the fight-or-flight response) and the parasympathetic nervous system controls physical processes that are automatic (e.g., saliva production).
 The sympathetic nervous system innervates (e.g., is physically connected to and regulates) many parts of the body involved in stress responses.
 Studies of adolescents have shown that adolescents who self-injure have greater physiological reactivity (e.g., skin conductance) to stress than adolescents who do not self-injure.
-This stress response persists over time, staying constant or even increasing in self-injuring adolescents, but gradually decreases in adolescents who do not self-injure.